-A lease is classified as operating lease if it does not transfer substantially all the risks and rewards incidental to ownership of an asset.
-Operating lease income is recognized in the consolidated statement of profit or loss on a straight-line basis over the lease term.
-Any benefits granted as an incentive to enter into an operating lease, are distributed in a straight-line basis over the lease term.
-Total benefits from incentives are recognized as a reduction in rental income on a straight-line basis, unless there is another basis that better represents the period of time in which the economic benefits of the leased asset are exhausted.
+A lease is classified as operating lease if it does not transfer substantially all the risks and rewards incidental Gains or losses arising on settlement or translation of to ownership of an asset.
+Operating lease income is monetary items are recognized in profit or loss with the recognized in the consolidated statement of profit or loss exception of monetary items that are designated as part on a straight-line basis over the lease term.
+Any benefits of the hedge of the Group's net investment in a foreign granted as an incentive to enter into an operating lease, operation.
+These are recognized in OCI until the net investment is disposed of, at which time, the cumulative are distributed in a straight-line basis over the lease term.
+Total benefits from incentives are recognized as a amount is reclassified to profit or loss.
+Tax charges and credits attributable to exchange differences on those reduction in rental income on a straight-line basis, unless there is another basis that better represents the period of monetary items are also recognized in OCI. time in which the economic benefits of the leased asset are exhausted.